 I’m always interested in the Metro Verdicts Monthly graph on the front of their publication which compares verdicts and settlements for a certain type of personal injury claim in Washington D.C., Maryland, and Virginia.
 Sometimes I am surprised by the difference in the results.

-This month I am astounded by the difference between Virginia, Washington, D.C., and Maryland in median nursing home liability verdicts and settlements since 1987.
+Digging up an older copy, I am astounded by the difference between Virginia, Washington, D.C., and Maryland in median nursing home liability verdicts and settlements since 1987.
 The median recoveries in Maryland and Virginia are $125,000 and $175,000, respectively.
 This means that the median settlement and verdict in Virginia is 40% higher than Maryland.
-Virginia juries are generally more conservative than Maryland so this result is somewhat surprising.
+Virginia juries are more conservative than Maryland, so this result is somewhat surprising.
 But here is what I find surprising: the average nursing home case settlement or verdict in Washington, D.C. is $700,000.
-I realize there is no cap in D.C.
-But it is still amazing.
+I realize there is no cap in D.C., but it is still amazing.

 Real Value of Maryland Nursing Home Claims

 This is not the case with nursing homes.
-If you have a good nursing home case – if you have a remotely good nursing home case — you are going to get a reasonable settlement offer.
+If you have a good nursing home case – if you have a remotely good nursing home case — you will get a reasonable settlement offer.
 We have never put a nursing home case into suit and resolved that case for less than $300,000.
 Even cases with pretty gaping weaknesses, that number seems to be the floor.
-In a good case, the average number is going to be much higher.
+In a good case, the average number will be much higher.
 The cap, as we talk about more below, is likely to be between $800,000 and $1 million because of the Maryland damage cap in nursing home cases.

 I saw a post on Google this morning with the provocative title of “All Bed Sore Cases Are Automatic Money in the Bank.
 Right?
 Wrong!”
-It is true that just because you have a bed sore or other nursing home case it does not mean that you have a case that is going to lead to big settlement dollars.
-If I take your nursing home case, there are certainly no guarantees of success.
-But if we filed your lawsuit and you did not get a good settlement, you would be the first.
+Just because you have a bedsore or other nursing home case it does not mean that you have a case that will lead to big settlement dollars.
+If I take your nursing home case, there are no guarantees of success.
+But if we filed your lawsuit, and you did not get a good settlement, you would be the first.

 - 2017 thoughts on the settlement value of nursing home death cases

-- Take a look at every nursing home in Maryland for ratings, reviews, and lawsuits involving the facility
+- Look at every nursing home in Maryland for ratings, reviews, and lawsuits involving the facility

 Value of Washington, D.C.
 Nursing Home Cases

-As I written before, Washington D.C. is not the most hospitable jurisdiction for medical malpractice claims.
-It is helpful that the District of Columbia does not have any medical malpractice caps and, certainly, that is a factor to be considered.
+As I have written before, Washington D.C. is not the most hospitable jurisdiction for medical malpractice claims.
+It is helpful that the District of Columbia does not have any medical malpractice caps and, certainly, that is a factor to consider.

-I have not done any sophisticated jurisdictional analysis but I believe there is a general correlation between the size of nursing home verdicts and the size of medical malpractice verdicts.
+I have done no sophisticated jurisdictional analysis, but I believe there is a general correlation between the size of nursing home verdicts and the size of medical malpractice verdicts.
 Yet these figures do not appear to support this conclusion.
 Metro Verdicts Monthly reports that the median settlement and verdict in Washington, D.C. for wrongful death medical malpractice cases over the last 20 years is $665,700.
 This is much less than Maryland’s median recovery of $900,000 or Virginia’s median recovery of $750,000.

 These statistics would surprise me less if the study used average instead of median because the average can be influenced by extremely high verdicts or settlements that can create a misleading picture.
 But the median settlement or verdict number means that the study divided the jury verdicts and settlements into two equal groups, half having settlements or verdicts above the median and half having settlements or verdicts below the median.

-- Reviews, ratings, and lawsuits: take a look at every Maryland nursing home
+- Reviews, ratings, and lawsuits: Look at every Maryland nursing home

 - Examples of nursing home lawsuits